sorbet/sorbet/website/docs/error-reference.md

     `Object` (which classes default to inheriting from), but not on `BasicObject` (which classes can optionally inherit from).

-    The solution is to `include Kernel` in our module:
+    One solution is to `include Kernel` in our module:

     ```ruby
     module MyModule
       include Kernel
+    end
+    ```

+    An alternative solution is to use the expirimental `requires_ancestor` from `T::Helpers` to ensure `Kernel` is an ancestor of the class being mixed into at runtime.

+    ```ruby
+    module MyModule
+      include T::Helpers
+      requires_ancestor Kernel
     end
     ```